redtexts/texts/engels_1868_synopsis_of_capital.md

 **b.
 Means of**

 With the development of commodity circulation, new conditions appear: the alienation of a commodity can be separated in time from the realization of its price.
-Commodities require different periods of time for their production; they are produced in different seasons; some must be sent to distant markets, etc. Hence, A can be a seller before B, the buyer, is able to .
+Commodities require different periods of time for their production; they are produced in different seasons; some must be sent to distant markets, etc. Hence, A can be a seller before B, the buyer, is able to.

 In this relation, money functions:

 1. as the measure of value in the determination of the price of the commodity sold;
 2. as an ideal means of purchase.

-In the hoard, money was withdrawn from circulation; here, being a means of ment, money enters circulation, but only after the commodity has left it.
+In the hoard, money was withdrawn from circulation; here, being a means of payment, money enters circulation, but only after the commodity has left it.
 The indebted buyer sells in order to be able to *pay*, or he will be put up for auction.
 Therefore, money now becomes the sale's end in itself through a social necessity arising out of the relations of the very circulation process.

 The lack of simultaneity of purchases and sales, which gives rise to the function of money as a means of payment, at the same time effects an economy of the circulation media, payments being concentrated at a definite place.
 The virements (remittance by draft from own account to another) in Lyons in the Middle Ages --- a sort of clearing-house, where only the net balance of the mutual claims is paid.